For replacement fabric covers, click here: Fabric Safety Cover for Machine Guarding.

 Install these lathe lead screw covers on your machine to prevent entanglements.
 The lead screw on a lathe turns rapidly and is directly in front of the operator.
-There is a chance that a piece of clothing can get caught up in the threads and start pulling someone in.
+There is a chance that a piece of clothing can get caught up in the threads and start pulling someone into the machine.
 Once you install these, you will provide entanglement protection for the operator.
-As an added bonus, this lathe lead screw cover also protects steel shavings, chips and debris landing on the screw.
+As a bonus, this lathe lead screw cover protects against steel shavings, chips, and debris landing on the screw.

 We also have steel coil covers for smaller lathes.
-Take a look at them by clicking here.
+Please take a look at them by clicking here.

 Our Lathe Lead Screw Cover Features

 Our model AR lathe lead screw covers kit is designed to protect the lead screw on lathes and other machinery.
-The rolling mechanism is fully enclosed in a heavy-duty metal box thus avoiding pinch points.
-The fabric is made of Kevlar fibres (Aramid) and can resist heat from hot chips, and chemicals.
+The fabric is made of Kevlar fibers (Aramid) and can resist heat from hot chips and chemicals.
+The rolling mechanism is fully enclosed in a heavy-duty metal box, thus avoiding pinch points.

-You will get a kit of two (2) covers, which cover the left and right sides of the carriage.
+You will get a kit of two (2) covers covering the carriage’s left and right sides.

 Lead Screw Sizing Information

 For help with sizing or installation, please contact us by clicking here.